 The main problem ultimately to bare in mind is that High Definition is a Linear format and Film is logarithmic - if you recorded the HD data directly to film, or by simply viewing the HD data with a film LUT applied.
 Therefore a grade or a LUT must be burnt into the data for output to film.
 There are standard High Definition linear to logarithmic cubes that can be applied to HD data to output directly to film, this with the blow up from source, would be a cheap(er) solution for output to film.

-Interestingly at the 2009 Academy Award, best cinematography was awarded for a film mainly shot digitally, Slumdog Millionaire.
-Another nominee, The Curious Case of Benjamin Button, was also shot digitally.
-James Cameron's Avatar (now the highest grossing movie ever) was shot for 3D utilising the Fusion Camera System, which uses two Sony HD cameras for the left and right eye, pioneered by PACE, a pioneer in 3D.
+Interestingly at the 2009 Academy Award best cinematography was awarded for a film mainly shot digitally, Slumdog Millionaire.
+Another nominee, The Curious Case of Benjamin Button was also shot digitally.
+James Cameron's Avatar (the highest grossing movie ever) was shot for 3D utilising the Fusion Camera System, which used two Sony HD cameras for the left and right eye, (pioneered by PACE).

-I would say that a lot of the sampling is Nyquist?
-If you really would like to understand the mathematics behind Nyquist Sampling then simply take a look, good luck.
-If not, it is a very clever way of interpolating or rounding excessive data, such as 3 pixels into one.
+I donot know for sure but I would say that a lot of the sampling is Nyquist?
+If you really would like to understand the mathematics behind Nyquist sampling then simply take a look, good luck.
+If not, believe me when I say it is basically a very clever way of interpolating, or rounding excessive data, such as 3 pixels into one.

 Scanning in my humble opinion has come a long way and can offer some pretty incredible images from initial output.
-For instance Arriscan scans the image twice, what they term as flashing, they flash for a detailed shadow pass and then flash for highlight details.
-Then both of the images are combined to form a higher dynamic image than a single flash or single scan pass alone.
+For instance Arriscan scans the image twice, what they term as flashing.
+They flash for a detailed shadow pass and then flash for highlight details.
+Then the two seperate frames are combined to form a higher dynamic image than a single flash or single scan pass alone can achieve.
 I am very much in favour of this scanning technique.

-Obviously 4K is being championed now because many systems are able to playback the material in real time.
-Also digital cameras such as the Red 4K are 4K.
-They inherently still have all the same problems associated with digital with dynamic range but careful capture can lend itself very well to the workflow.
-Although as I have said, it still remains to be a rather slow and costly workflow, many companies simply cannot afford to offer the service and clients are not willing to pay a rate while machines are being used simply to transfer huge masses of data around a system - remember you are paying the hire of not only the system but an operator as well.
+4K Comparison: Obviously 4K is being championed because many systems are able to playback the material in real time.
+Also digital cameras such as RED are 4K.
+They inherently still have all the same problems associated with digitals linear dynamic range but careful capture can lend itself very well to the digital intermediate workflow.
+Although as I have said 4K still remains a premium and costly workflow, remember you are paying the hire of not only the system and operator but the background storage and data personnel as well.

-Generally discussing size and data is difficult to comprehend hopefully the above diagram will demonstrate the difference in sizing?
+Hopefully the above comparison will demonstrate the difference in sizing?